davettt/list-manager/README.md

 - Your data is stored in the `local_data/` folder within the app directory
 - The `local_data/` folder is excluded from git (see `.gitignore`)
 - You can backup the entire `local_data/` folder to preserve everything
+- Note backups are stored in `local_data/.backups/` for automatic recovery

 ## Tips & Tricks